 Council officers are available to collect found restrained dogs or attend to dog attacks after hours.
 Please call our Council Office and After Hours Call Centre on 08 8721 2555.

 Please ensure that your animal is wearing a registration tag at all times to assist in immediate identification and return.
-If you misplace or need a replacement animal registration tag, please call in to Council's Customer Service.
+From 1 July 2018 your new renewal will contain your animal lifetime registration tag.
+If you misplace or need a replacement animal registration tag, please call the Dog and Cat Management Board to order a replacement.
+Alternatively you can have your lifetime animal registration number engraved onto a metal disc from a local supplier.
 You can receive an expiation if your dog is not wearing their current registration tag.

 Dog owners must pick up after their dog when in public and dispose of the waste appropriately as per By Law, Part 3.

 Council provides some dog waste bins in our off leash areas however owners are responsible for carrying their own plastic bags or scooper.
 There are free doggy bags available in dispensers at the off leash dog parks, and at Council offices.
 Failure to remove dog faeces can cost you $210.

 City of Mount Gambier’s By Law of Part 3 – Dog Controls 11.
 No person is to allow a dog under that persons control, charge or authority to be in a public place or on Local Government Land unless that person has in their possession a bag or other suitable container for the collection and lawful disposal of any faeces that the dog may deposit (for the purpose of complying with their obligation under section 45A (6) of the Dog and Cat Management Act 1995).
 By Law Breach: $67.

 All animals born after 1 July 2018 must be desexed as outlined in Dog and Cat management Act 1995 (Part 4), Dog and Cat Management Regulations 2017 (SA).

 There are many advantages in desexing dogs and cats: